ielab/Boolean_Generation_Reproduce/README.md

 ## 2. Formulation or Refinement of Boolean Queries (q1-q7)

+📌 Note: In the paper, we used P1 to Pn to represent different prompts.
+In this script, we use q1 to qn, which directly correspond to P1–Pn.

 Below is the script that runs the reproduction of the Boolean Query Formulation/Refinement Prompts

 ```bash